ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-troubleshooting.md

 **a)** You are installing the unpatched YT Music APK that you downloaded from APKMirror.com.
 It is not necessary to install it.
 Refer to step 2 and 3 in the [YTM guide](https://www.reddit.com/r/revancedextended/wiki/ytm-guide/#wiki_2._getting_an_unpatched_yt_music) for info on handling the YTM APK.

-**b)** Your patched YTM APK that you are installing was exported from the RVX Manager but does not have the `Music MicroG Support` patch applied to it.
+**b)** Your patched YTM APK that you are installing was exported from the RVX Manager but does not have the `MicroG Support` patch applied to it.
 You can verify if this is the case by doing the following:

 Open the RVX Manager > Patcher > Select an application > Storage > Select the **patched** APK that you were trying to install.

 Now check what it says the package name is near the top (in parenthesis).
 Make sure the package name starts with "app.rvx" like in [this image](https://imgur.com/a/AlYepUa).
-If it says something else, then you'll need to patch again and include the `Music MicroG Support` patch this time.
+If it says something else, then you'll need to patch again and apply the `MicroG Support` patch this time.

 **c)** You are installing a patched YTM Extended APK that is an older version than the YTM Extended that is currently installed.
 Uninstall YTM Extended before installing the older version.